arendjr/laces.js/README.md

 });
 ```

-You can also define properties that reference other properties:
+You can also define properties that reference other properties.
+We call these
+computed properties:

 ```js
 model.set("fullName", function() { return this.firstName + " " + this.lastName; });